sbt/sbt-unidoc/README.md

   aggregate(library, app)
 ```

-`genjavadocSettings` adds a compiler plugin called [genjavadoc][genjavadoc], which generates Java source code into `target/"java"` from Scala source code, so javadoc can be generated.
+`genjavadocSettings` adds a compiler plugin called [genjavadoc][genjavadoc], which generates Java source code into `target/java` from Scala source code, so javadoc can be generated.
 The main benefits of javadoc are having natural documentation for Java API, IDE support, and Java enum support.
-However, the genjavadoc does not always generate compilable Java code.
-YMMV.
+However, the genjavadoc does not always generate compilable Java code; if you see misbehavior please open an issue with `genjavadoc`.

-First `clean` then `compile` all projects (in the above, root aggreates both children), then run `unidoc` task from the root project:
+First `clean` all projects (in the above, root aggreates both children), then run `unidoc` task from the root project:

 ```
 foo> clean
 [success] Total time: 0 s, completed May 16, 2013 1:13:55 AM
-foo> compile
-...
 foo> unidoc
+[info] Compiling 10 Scala sources ...
 [info] Generating Java API documentation for main sources to /unidoc-sample/target/javaunidoc...
 [warn] Loading source file /unidoc-sample/app/target/java/foo/App$.java...
 ....